Lesson 2: What factors have caused a rise in global temperature over the past century? How has agriculture played a role?

 Good carbon cycle diagram with text for context here.

-Feedbacks from climatic changes such as melting permafrost, ice and glaciers drive additional climate change, as a decrease in reflective surfaces (i.e. snow and ice) causes an increase in absorption of incoming solar radiation, rather than reflecting the radiation back to space.
+Feedbacks from climatic changes such as melting permafrost, ice and glaciers drive additional climate change, as a decrease in reflective surfaces (i.e. snow and ice) causes an increase in absorption of incoming solar radiation, rather than reflecting the radiation back to space (also called the albedo effect).

 Key greenhouse gases that cause rise in global temperature: carbon dioxide, water vapor, methane, and nitrous oxide (see https://climate.nasa.gov/causes/).